Sampling Configuration Guide

 maxdepth=10 # Maximum tree depth

-max_energy_error=1000 # Error at witch to count the trajectory as a divergent transition
+max_energy_error=1000 # Error at which to count the trajectory as a divergent transition

 The default is 0.8.
 Larger values will increase the computational cost, but might avoid divergences during sampling.
-In many diverging models increasing target_accept will only make divergences less frequent however, and not solve the underlying problem.
+In many diverging models, however, increasing target_accept will only make divergences less frequent, but not solve the underlying problem.

-Lowering the maximum energy error to for instance 10 will often increase the number of divergences, and make it easier to diagnose their cause.
-With lower value the divergences often are reported closer to the critical points in the parameter space, where the model is most likely to diverge.
+Lowering the maximum energy error to, for instance, 10 will often increase the number of divergences, and make it easier to diagnose their cause.
+Moreover, with a lower value for max_energy_error, divergences often get reported closer to the critical point(s) in parameter space that are actually causing them.

 Mass Matrix Adaptation